g0ld3ner/breast-cancer-voting-classifier/README.md

    jupyter notebook breast_cancer_analytics.ipynb
    ```

-The notebook walks through all steps from data preparation to evaluating the
+The notebook walks through all steps from data preparation to ensemble evaluation.

-Voting Classifier.
+## Outlook

+In future work, the selection of decision thresholds for each model and the ensemble will be automated